Skip to content

 Fintechs: 1,000+

-Strengths: Capital markets, Deposits, Digital Lending, Enterprise, Insurtech, Neobanking, WealthTech
+Strengths: Capital Markets, Deposits, Digital Lending, Enterprise, Insurtech, Neobanking, WealthTech

 Germany is the largest fintech market by revenue and has grown 200% in 10yrs, driven by a large domestic market and strong funding.
 Home to N26, Raisin and more, Germany has strengths in capital markets and enterprise technologies, creating quality at scale.